taisei-project/taisei/README.rst

 Taisei Project is an open source fan-game set in the world of `Tōhō Project
 <https://en.wikipedia.org/wiki/Touhou_Project>`__.
 It is a top-down vertical-scrolling curtain fire shooting game
-(STG), also known as a "bullet hell" or "danmaku."
+(STG), also known as a “bullet hell” or “danmaku.”
 STGs are fast-paced games focused around pattern recognition and mastery through practice.

 Taisei Project is highly portable, and is written in C11, using SDL2 with an OpenGL renderer.
 It is officially supported